-- Sandy Franklin, Sew Many Threads Quilt Shop - (608) 882-0287 - Rhonda Streich, The Sassy Farm Chicks Quilt Company - (608) 921-3466 - Tina Wellnitz, The Sassy Farm Chicks Quilt Company - (608) 921-3466
+- Sandy Franklin, Sew Many Threads Quilt Shop - (608) 882-0287 - Rhonda Streich, The Sassy Farm Chicks Quilt Company - (608) 921-3466 - Tina Wellnitz, The Sassy Farm Chicks Quilt Company - (608) 921-3466 - Bring your Quilts to the Fairgrounds on Monday, July 21, 4:00pm-7:00pm, Craig Center Building or dropped off previous to July 21 at Sassy Farm Chicks - Orfordville, Sew Many Threads - Evansville, Loose

-- Bring your Quilts to the Fairgrounds on Monday, July 22, 4:00pm-7:00pm, Craig Center Building or dropped off previous to July 22 at Sassy Farm Chicks - Orfordville, Sew Many Threads - Evansville, Loose Threads - Milton, Kari's Sew Unique - Whitewater, Twin Turtle Quilts - Clinton, TLC Quilting - Janesville. - Judging Tuesday, July 23 at 1:00 pm.
-Public is invited to attend. - First, Second, and Third place ribbons for each category - Sponsored cash award for First Place in each category and Best in Show Award, ribbon - Quilt Auction Quilts entered into the contest can be donated to auction to benefit the Fair.
+Threads - Milton, Twin Turtle Quilts - Clinton, TLC Quilting - Janesville.

+- Judging Tuesday, July 22 at 1:00 pm.
+Public is invited to attend. - First, Second, and Third place ribbons for each category - Sponsored cash award for First Place in each category and Best in Show Award, ribbon - Quilt Auction Quilts entered into the contest can be donated to auction to benefit the Rock County 4H Alumni Association Scholarship Program.
 Entrants can make that notification at the time of entry, and notice will be made of auction quilts throughout fair week.
 Quilts will be auctioned at the time of the Dairy Youth Auction on Sunday of the Fair.

 Great opportunities of fun await.
-Please go to www.rockcountyfaircom for more event details and entry deadlines.
+Please go to www.rockcountyfaircom For these events and more event details and entry deadlines.